Tracking the Tropics: Sally making landfall as Category 2 hurricane, expected to bring 'historic, life-threatening' flooding

 Hurricane Teddy

-Teddy strengthened into a Category 2 hurricane and could reach Category 4 strength later this week, the NHC said.
+Hurricane Teddy reached Category 2 strength on Wednesday morning and is expected to continue strengthening this week.
+The NHC says Tedd could become a major hurricane by late Wednesday night.

-At 5 a.m.
-ET, the storm had maximum sustained winds of 100 mph, and was about 820 miles east of the Lesser Antilles, moving northwest at 12 mph.
+As of 11 a.m.
+ET, Teddy is holding steady as a Category 2 storm with 100 mph maximum sustained winds.
+It’s about 775 miles east of the Lesser Antilles and moving northwest at about 12 mph.

-Teddy is forecast to become a major hurricane on Wednesday and could become a Category 4 hurricane on Thursday.
+The latest forecast discussion from the NHC says Teddy could make a close approach to Bermuda in about five days, but forecasters say it’s still too soon to know what type of impacts it could have on the island.

 Teddy became the earliest “T” named storm on record when it formed Monday.

-Paulette, currently a Category 2 hurricane, is forecast to become a powerful extratropical cyclone later Wednesday.
+Paulette, once a Category 2 hurricane, became a strong extratropical cyclone on Wednesday.

-The storm is churning in the Atlantic Wednesday morning, about 385 miles east-southeast of Cape Race, Newfoundland.
+The storm is churning in the Atlantic Wednesday morning, about 450 miles east of Cape Race, Newfoundland.
+As of 11 a.m.
+ET, Paulette has 85 mph maximum sustained winds.

-At 5 a.m.
-ET, the storm had maximum sustained winds of 100 mph, and was moving east-northeast at 29 mph.

-Paulette is forecast to become a powerful extratropical cyclone on Wednesday, and is expected to slow down as it heads south late Thursday and Friday.

 Tropical Storm Vicky

-Note: This story highlighting Wednesday’s hurricane developments is no longer being updated.
-Get the latest update here.